Wsiegenthaler/sequelize-embed/README.md

 > ##### transaction
 >
 > The transaction to be used.
-If not supplied, one will be created internally.
+When provided, invoking `commit` or `rollback` is the resonsibility of the caller.
+Otherwise, a transaction will be created automatically and committed when done.
 >
 > ##### reload
 >